 Watch this video to see our special relationship with the breed over the years:

 In recent years, the Staffy has gained a bad reputation mainly down to the way it looks, (It bears a remarkable similarity to many more aggressive breeds) This is due entirely to irresponsible ownership and cross-breeding with more aggressive breeds.
 In fact, Staffies come 22nd in reported dog bites in the UK and the majority of these incidents are crosses.
-A pure-bred SBT makes the perfect family pet and is one of only 2 breeds from nearly two hundred, the Kennel Club state are totally reliable with children.
+A pure-bred SBT makes the perfect family pet and is one of only 2 breeds from nearly two hundred, the Kennel Club state is totally reliable with children.

 Owning a Staffordshire Bull Terrier will bring a smile to your face every day.
 They are full of joy and are never happier than when they are by your side.
 Staffies are fearless, bold, courageous and affectionate, they love to play although games of tug of war should be avoided as they are a dominant breed and losing (which you will) can make you seem weak.
 They have strong powerful jaws and need tough toys to chew on otherwise your furniture will suffer.